anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/02 JavaScript - let,const,var.md

 - In JavaScript, there is a possibility, that we can declare a variable without even using let and var(but it is not prefered)

 ## _undefined_
-- In JacaScript, if we decalre a variable without assigning a value to it, then it is called **_undefined_**
+- In JavaScript, if we decalre a variable without assigning a value to it, then it is called **_undefined_**

 <b>